abhinavtripathy/cs326-final-delta/docs/milestone2.md

 ## Screenshots of CRUD operations

+All operations have been done for the page that allows drivers to select patients.
 #### Create/Read

 This page is the first page where we created a user called Euna Luettgen (fake name).
 The details like Address, phone number, emergency number and pick up location are randomly generated.